nsv-format/nsv/pitches.md

 ## For Obsidian and similar tool users

 This one may be somewhat unexpected, but consider this.
-The separator matches Markdown's horizontal rule.
+If you define a matching rule and ignore paragraphs/rows that do not match it, you could use any and all tooling that works with NSVs to embed data directly in your notes at minimal overhead.
 If you use the frontmatter, you'd have to handle it yourself first, but the rest of a file can be seen as valid NSV in most cases.
-If you define a matching rule and ignore paragraphs that do not match it, you could use any and all tooling that works with headless NSVs to embed data directly in your notes at minimal overhead.

 ## For people who have to work with non-tech people